anulaibar/he-2022/index.md

 ## Our home

+The main entrance opens with the apartment key, the plastic "blip" or by code 1425 (code works until 22:00).

 We made the beds with clean sheets for you.
 In the bathroom we put out towels for you also.